How to use MyWay Route Planner

 MyWay Route Planner also supports multi-day routes.
 If you want to know how to build them, please check this article.

-When you are done with all route parameters and all stops added, you need to click on a blue button with two arrows on the bottom right side of the screen.
-After you do that, the route will be sent to the route builder, and you will be presented with Optimization Options.
+After you add all stops and select the route parameters, click the blue button with arrows at the bottom right.
+After you do that, the route will be sent to the route builder, and you will be presented with Route and Optimization Options.

 Sometimes, an optimized route traveling time or distance can be more significant or take more time than the route without optimization.
 It happens because optimization considers all stop parameters.
 Parameters like "time windows," "priority," and "service time" will affect your route's overall time and distance.
-Don't worry.
 Our algorithm built the most efficient route possible, considering all these parameters.
-It just may look like it is less efficient as the Current order, as the Current order simply ignores all parameters.
+It just may look like it is less efficient than the current order, as the current order simply ignores all parameters.
 If you want more about this, please check our article that explains how the route optimization algorithm works.

 Our users also told us that some apps "build your route anyway" and show you those missed stops after the fact.
 It creates a feeling that everything is okay until it's not.
 We show you this so you can decide what to do before it's too late.

-If you need to change a Navigation style (navigate by address/coordinates), click on the 3 dots button next to "Nav" button.
+If you need to change a Navigation style (navigate by address/coordinates), click on the 3-dots button next to the "Nav" button ("Go" button).
 The app will show you a modal window to change navigation mode and the final destination navigation app (Google Maps, Apple Maps, Waze, etc.)

 The "Done" button lets you close a stop and activate the next one.
 In case of "proof of delivery turned on" in App Settings, it will open your Proof Of Delivery Screen.
 You can read more about Proof of Delivery here.